nourish1709/docker-training/tuesday/README.md

 Pull and run a custom [nourish1709/httpd:1.0](https://hub.docker.com/repository/docker/nourish1709/httpd/general) container with exposed `8080` port.
 To check if it runs correctly open `localhost:8080`

-- discover why does the current container return a different response. use `docker exec -it <container> bash` to inspect the container.
+- discover why does the current container return a different response. use `docker exec -it <container> /bin/bash` to inspect the container.
 Check the `/usr/local/apache2/htdocs/` and see the resources

 ## Task 3

-Run a [httpd:2.4](https://hub.docker.com/_/httpd) container with resources provided in the [static](./static) folder.
+Run a [httpd:2.4](https://hub.docker.com/_/httpd) (`docker.io/library/httpd:2.4` for podman) container with resources provided in the [static](./static) folder.
 Ensure that the resources are available on the `localhost:8080` endpoint and the response is the same as in the "Task 2".
 Achieve the desired result by:

 - using [Dockerfile](./Dockerfile).
 Check the [documentation](https://docs.docker.com/reference/dockerfile/) if needed
 - using `docker run` along with [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/#options-for---volume).